jinchengluo/rust-for-data-science/docs/pyo3.md

 This is an owning smart pointer to a Python object.
 It can outlive the GIL and be stored in Rust structs, passed around, or kept for later.
 You must borrow it with the GIL to use it (via `.as_ref(py)`).

-Should be ussed if you want to save or return a Python object outshide the function where the GIL is available.
+Should be used if you want to save or return a Python object outside the function where the GIL is available.

 Example :
 ```rust